Christopher L. Asplund

 Our primary investigative tool is behavioral experimentation.
 It is often complemented by functional neuroimaging (fMRI), electroencephalography (EEG), eye-tracking, and other physiological measures.

-I am a faculty member at Yale-NUS College in the Division of Social Sciences.
+I am also a faculty member at Yale-NUS College, where I serve as Head of Studies for the Psychology major.
 As a liberal arts college, Yale-NUS focuses on excellent undergraduate education from the humanities to the sciences, active learning in small seminar-style classes, participation in community initiatives, and deep investigation through research.

 This word cloud contains the most commonly used words in my tenure dossier, with greater size representing greater frequency.
 The graphic was created using Wordle.
 Other examples can be found on the Word Clouds page.